-"Secretary" means the Secretary of the Vermont Agency of Education or their designee
+"Secretary": means the Secretary of the Vermont Agency of Education.

 "Social Identity Group" means a group of people who share common characteristics that shape their identify and promote a sense of unity, including sex, sexual orientation, gender identification, disability, class, socioeconomic status, or other characteristics that are fundamental to identity.